 Professionally, Michael is a Research Analyst and co-founder at Moerus Capital Management LLC, an investment adviser registered with the SEC that is the manager of investment vehicle for institutions and individuals.
 Michael is part of the team responsible for sourcing and analyzing investment opportunities in listed equities around the world and participates in the management of the firm's fund vehicles.
 Michael holds a B.S. in Finance and a B.S. in Information Systems from New York University.
 He is a CFA Charterholder and a member of the New York Society of Security Analysts.

 Mike McGowan trained as a Doula Volunteer in 2013.
-Since then he has had a number of meaningful relationships with people facing the end of death alone.
+Since then he has had a number of meaningful relationships with people facing the end of life alone.
 Mike joined the Doula Program board in 2016 and, as the chair of the Events Committee, has helped raise thousands of dollars to support this essential work.

 Professionally, Mike is an actor and singer.
 On Broadway, he has appeared in The Producers, Ragtime, Grease, Priscilla Queen of the Desert, and the Apple Tree.
 He has toured with The Book of Mormon, Ringling Bros, Barnum and Bailey, and has played many roles in a number of regional theaters across the country.
 His television credits include: The Good Fight, Blindspot, Time After Time, Delocated, and Curb Your Enthusiasm.
 He has also appeared in the movies Big Words and The Dark Rite.